AFRINIC identified four main areas of research, which include:

 For each of the four core research areas, one lead programme or project is designed to shape the profile of an area and further research initiatives are developed through this programme.
-Internet Consumption, as well as Coordination and Decision-Making, are two overarching research themes that are relevant to all the four research areas.
+Internet Consumption, as well as Coordination and Decision-Making, are two overarching research themes that are relevant to all four research areas.

-These two research themes not only overlap and link the various research projects together but they also stimulate interdisciplinary research that contributes to the strength of the AFRINIC research capabilities.
+These two research themes not only overlap and link the various research projects together but also stimulate interdisciplinary research that contributes to the strength of the AFRINIC research capabilities.